dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

 vscli event -type=pipeline end -event-id=${TRACEID}
 ```

-(Images Below shows Traces in LightStep; ValueStream OSS can output to Jaeger and LightStep, and ValueStream cloud beta will only ship to LightStep, requiring a free LightStep account to use LINK):
+(Images Below shows Traces in LightStep; ValueStream OSS can output to Jaeger and LightStep, and ValueStream cloud beta will only ship to LightStep, [requiring a free LightStep account in order to use](https://lightstep.com/pricing/)):

 <p align="center">
   <img src="static/pipeline_execution_trace.png">